นวนิยายภาษาอังกฤษเรื่องนี้เกี่ยวกับคนไทยที่ใช้ชีวิตในเยอรมันช่วงพรรคนาซีเรืองอำนาจ เขียนยังไม่จบและยังไม่มีการ proofreading แต่ประการใด

 Narongrit frowned."
 Since when do you become the the omniscient ?
 Or do you just assume from the sanctuary of Prince Boworadet ?"

 "No , just from some hunch.
 I haven't met him for more than two decades now , I have grown up to hate him , so our minds can not connect to each other.
 But I have a medium that has helped me through thick and thin.
-Now I felt more relent " Thitiwat stretched his hand to catch the falling maple's leaf.
+Now I become much less restless. " Thitiwat stretched his hand to catch the falling maple's leaf.

-"Aha , what is that medium? and why did you hate your own father ? " Narongrit asked with curiosity.
+"Aha , who is that medium? and why did you hate your own father ? " Narongrit asked with curiosity.

-" I remember telling you every now and then , don't I ?
+" I remember telling you every now and then , right ?
 In a nutshell : he was too harsh father and also an unashamed polygamist.
 But at last I realize he is still the loving father to me anyway."
 Thitiwat stared at his friend.

 "Aha , I just noticed your personality has apparently been improved lately.
 You used to be at least a grumbling pessimist."
 Narongrit sniggered.